junnie082/happy-buddies/README.md

 When we go for scuba diving, everybody should have at least one buddy for safety.
 We usually pair 2 people per buddy, and we have some rules for this.

 #### Rule 1.
 New students (who had been trained in the club for 2 or less semesters) must always be paired up with old students (been trained in the club for more than 2 semesters).
-If there is no old student left in that day for a new student to be paired, he/she will be paired up with 'none' in the program.
+If there is no old student left in that day for a new student to be paired, the new student will not be added to that day.

 #### Rule 2.
 If there is no other new students left, old students will be paired up following the rule that the gap between two semesters from two students should be always the greatest.